 Africa’s richest man, Akiko Dangote, has previously accused Magufuli of scaring away investors.
 This came after the President announced a ban on the export of metallic mineral concentrates in 2016.
 Traditionally, Tanzanian miners send large heaps of earth containing metallic ore to Europe and Asia for smelting, however in 2016 Magufuli government issued damming reports accusing London-based Acacia Ltd. of under-declaring the value of the ore and demanded that it retrospectively pay 17 years worth of tax worth an estimated value of over $190bn.

 Acacia’s parent company opened talks with the Tanzanian government in an effort to resolve the issue, offering $300m, but no deal has yet been agreed by Magufuli.
+Here is where to sell gold in Adelaide.

 4. Cancellation of Live Parliamentary Broadcast